 Children are not really ready to do so until they have lateralized their brains.
 Brain development is sequential; it goes from the bottom up.
 So when they are born, they are working at a brain stem level, their reflex level of development and those reflexes are those that help get our babies mobile.

 That is our aim in the first year of our life – to make sure that those reflexes are utilized in our babies, in moving and inhibited by voluntary control.
 And we can only do that through practicing movements such as crawling and creeping.
-These developmental milestones are also a reflection of what level our child’s brain developmental is at.
+These developmental milestones are also a reflection of what level our child’s brain development is at.

 That is why we encourage our parents in the KindyROO Program to put their babies in positions and activities that enable their babies to get mobile early, from 4 – 6months old.
 And then the brain actually develops voluntary movement action that supersedes the reflex control.
 The reflex control is always there, it’s always present to protect.
-We can’t actually do the academic learning until our brain is at a level of development that enables that to happen easily and freely.
+We can’t actually do academic learning until our brain is at a level of development that enables that to happen easily and freely.

 Equipment at KindyROO Singapore to provide opportunities for babies to crawl.